GreptimeTeam/docs/docs/developer-guide/how-to/how-to-write-sdk.md

 stream of `GreptimeRequest`, and handles them on the fly.
 After all the requests have been handled, it returns a summarized `GreptimeResponse`.
 Through `HandleRequests`, we can achieve a very high throughput of requests handling.

-However, currently the `GreptimeDatabase` service can **only** handle insertion requests.
+However, currently the `GreptimeDatabase` service can **only** handle insert requests.
 For query requests, we need to implement the [Apache Arrow Flight](https://arrow.apache.org/docs/format/Flight.html) gRPC client as well.

 ## [Apache Arrow Flight](https://arrow.apache.org/docs/format/Flight.html) Service